My Shortlist

 Find the top Montessori schools and programs in Edmonton.

-On this page, we cover private schools in the Edmonton area that offer Montessori programs and support.
+On this page, we feature private schools in the Edmonton area that offer Montessori programs and support.
 This includes accredited Montessori schools in downtown Edmonton, Sherwood Park, St. Albert, Beaumont, Ridgewood, Strathcona, Westmount, Garneau, Glenora, Allendale, Cloverdale, and Dovercourt.

 Table of Contents